awsdocs/amazon-glacier-developer-guide/doc_source/data-retrieval-policy.md

 You can set your data retrieval policy to Max Retrieval Rate to control the peak retrieval rate by specifying a data retrieval quota that has a bytes\-per\-hour maximum\.
 When you set the data retrieval policy to Max Retrieval Rate, a new retrieval request will be rejected if it would cause the peak retrieval rate of the in progress jobs to exceed the bytes\-per\-hour quota specified by the policy\.
 If a retrieval job request is rejected, you will receive an error message stating that the request has been denied by the current data retrieval policy\.

 Setting your data retrieval policy to the Max Retrieval Rate policy can affect how much free tier you can use in a day\.
 For example, suppose you set Max Retrieval Rate to 1 MB per hour\.
 This is less than the free tier policy rate of 14 MB per hour\.
-To ensure you make good use of the daily free tier allowance, you can first set your policy to Free Tier Only and then switch to the Max Retrieval Rate policy later if you need to\. or more information on how your retrieval allowance is calculated, go to [S3 Glacier FAQs](https://aws.amazon.com/glacier/faqs/)\.
+To ensure you make good use of the daily free tier allowance, you can first set your policy to Free Tier Only and then switch to the Max Retrieval Rate policy later if you need to\.
+For more information on how your retrieval allowance is calculated, go to [S3 Glacier FAQs](https://aws.amazon.com/glacier/faqs/)\.

 ### No Retrieval Limit Policy<a name="data-retrieval-policy-no-retrieval-policy"></a>